folio-org/ui-okapi-console/doc/running-a-complete-system.md

 ### Set up the module, tenant and users

-Ideally, we would be able to do all of this from the Okapi Console.
-At present, though, two sub-stages need to be done from the command-line due to facilities that have not yet been implemented in the Console.

 #### Add and deploy the Users module

 From within the running Stripes UI, follow these steps.